A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: PRELIMINARIES

+\paragraph{Stationary Randomized Opponent.} We first consider the special case where the opponent follows a fixed unknown stationary randomized policy $\pi^2$.
+In that case, the agent can consider the opponent as part of the environment and define a new environment with reward and transition kernel

+Since the new environment is stationary, the agent can use any standard single-agent RL algorithm.
+For example, applying \texttt{TSDE} algorithm \citep{ouyang2017learning} yields a regret bound of $\otil(DS\sqrt{A^1T})$.\footnote{The original bound in \citet{ouyang2017learning} is $\otil(HS\sqrt{A^1T})$ where $H$ is an upper bound on the span of the relative value function.
+Assumption~\ref{ass: finite diameter} implies that the diameter and thus the span of the relative value function of the induced MDP is upper bounded by $D$.} The rest of the paper considers the more general case where the opponent can take any time-adaptive randomized policy.

-We consider the problem of an agent playing a stochastic game $(\S, \A, r, \theta_*)$ against an opponent who can take time-adaptive policies.
+\paragraph{Time-adaptive Randomized Opponent.} The focus of this paper is on the case where the agent plays a stochastic game $(\S, \A, r, \theta_*)$ against an opponent who can take time-adaptive policies.
 We assume that the opponent knows the history of states and actions and can play time-adaptive history-dependent policies.
-Recall that the state of such policies is denoted by $\Pi^\text{HR}$. $\S, \A$ and $r$ are completely known to the agent.
+Recall that the state of such policies is denoted by $\Pi^\text{HR}$.
+Considering the opponent as part of the environment in this case results in a time-varying environment and, therefore, standard single-agent no-regret algorithms are not applicable. $\S, \A$ and $r$ are completely known to the agent.
 However, the transition kernel $\theta_*$ is unknown.
 In the beginning of the game, $\theta_*$ is drawn from an initial distribution $\mu_1$ and is then fixed.
 We assume that the support of $\mu_1$ is a subset of $\Omega_*$.
 The performance of the agent is then measured with the notion of regret defined as

 where $a_t^2 \sim \pi_t^2(\cdot|h_t)$.
 Here the expectation is with respect to the prior distribution $\mu_1$, randomized algorithm and the randomness in the state transition.
 Note that the regret guarantee is against an arbitrary opponent who can change its policy at each time step and has the perfect knowledge of the history of the states and actions.
 The only hidden information from the opponent is the realization of the agent's current action (which will be revealed after both players have chosen their actions).
-We note that self-play and the case when the opponent uses the same learning algorithm as the agent are two special cases of the scenario considered here.
+We note that self-play and the case when the agent and the opponent use the same learning algorithm are two special cases of the scenario considered here.

-\section{Posterior Sampling for Stochastic Games}
+\section{POSTERIOR SAMPLING FOR STOCHASTIC GAMES}

 In this section, we propose Posterior Sampling algorithm for Zero-sum SGs (\pssg).
 The agent maintains the posterior distribution $\mu_t$ on parameter $\theta_*$.
 More precisely, the learning algorithm receives an initial distribution $\mu_1$ as the input and updates the posterior distribution upon observing the new state according to